 Our Board of Directors has fixed the close of business on [-], 2021 as the record date for the determination of the stockholders entitled to receive notice of, and to vote at, the annual meeting and any adjournment of the meeting.
-Only stockholders of record on [·], 2021 are entitled to receive notice of, and to vote at, the annual meeting or any adjournment of the meeting.
+Only stockholders of record on [-], 2021 are entitled to receive notice of, and to vote at, the annual

 Your vote is very important.
 Regardless of whether you plan to attend the annual meeting, we hope that you will read the accompanying proxy statement and vote as soon as possible using the enclosed BLUE voting instruction form or BLUE proxy card.
 You may vote your shares over the Internet or via a toll-free telephone number.
 If you received a paper copy of a proxy card or voting instruction form by mail, you may submit your proxy card or voting instruction form for the annual meeting by completing, signing, dating, and returning your proxy card or voting instruction form in the postage-paid envelope provided.
-For specific instructions on how to vote your shares, please refer to the section entitled "Questions and Answers About the Annual Meeting of Stockholders and Voting - Voting Information" beginning on page [-] of the accompanying proxy statement.
-If you are the beneficial but not record owner of your shares (that is, you hold your shares in "street name" through an intermediary such as
+For specific instructions on how to vote your shares, please refer to the section entitled "Questions and Answers About the Annual Meeting of Stockholders and Voting - Voting Information" beginning on page 7 of the accompanying proxy statement.
+If you are the beneficial but not record owner of your shares (that is, you hold your shares in "street name" through an intermediary such as a broker, bank or other nominee), you will receive instructions from your broker, bank, or other nominee as to how to vote your shares.